AliBashir489/Wordtle/README.md

 Features

--User Accounts and Data (with Firebase) Creating Accounts and Logging In.
+- User Accounts and Data (with Firebase) Creating Accounts and Logging In.
--Level Selection: Choose the length of the word to guess from a range of options (4 to 8 characters).
+- Level Selection: Choose the length of the word to guess from a range of options (4 to 8 characters).
--Gameplay Grid: Interactive grid where players input their guesses.
+- Gameplay Grid: Interactive grid where players input their guesses.
--Feedback System: Colors indicate correct, incorrect, and partially correct guesses.
+- Feedback System: Colors indicate correct, incorrect, and partially correct guesses.
--Keyboard Input: Virtual keyboard for selecting letters, including Enter and Backspace functionality.
+- Keyboard Input: Virtual keyboard for selecting letters, including Enter and Backspace functionality.

 Technologies Used